-On September 1, 2004, Apio entered into a new \$10 million revolving line of credit, a \$4.8 million equipment line of credit, and a \$1.2 million term note for equipment purchased under the prior equipment line of credit with Wells Fargo Bank N.A.
-All amounts outstanding under Apio's Lines with Wells Fargo Business Credit were paid off using the new Wells Fargo Bank lines.
-These new lines of credit expire August 31, 2006.
-At Apio's option, outstanding amounts under the new lines bear interest at either the prime rate or the LIBOR adjustable rate plus 2.25%.
-The new lines contain certain restrictive covenants, which, among other things, affect the ability of Landec to receive payments on debt owed by Apio to Landec.
+On September 1, 2004, Apio entered into a new \$10 million revolving line of credit that expires on August 31, 2006, a 12-month, \$4.8 million equipment line of credit, and a 36-month, \$1.2 million term note for equipment purchased under the prior equipment line of credit (collectively the "Loan Agreement") with Wells Fargo Bank N.A.
+Outstanding amounts under the Loan Agreement bear interest at either the prime rate or the LIBOR adjustable rate plus 2.25% (4.87% at February 27, 2005).
+The Loan Agreement contains certain restrictive covenants, which requires Apio to meet certain financial tests, including, minimum levels of net income, maximum leverage ratio, minimum net worth and maximum capital expenditures.
+The Loan Agreement also affects the ability of Landec to receive payments on debt owed by Apio to Landec.
 Landec has pledged substantially all of the assets of Apio to secure the lines with Wells Fargo Bank.
+Concurrently with entering into this agreement with Wells Fargo Bank, the Company paid off and terminated its lines of credit with Wells Fargo Business Credit, Inc. At February 27, 2005, no amounts were outstanding under the revolving line of credit and \$857,000 was outstanding under the equipment line of credit.
+Apio has been in compliance with all loan covenants in the Loan Agreement since the inception of this loan.

 Landec Ag has a revolving line of credit which allows for borrowings of up to \$7.5 million, based on Landec Ag's inventory levels.
-The interest rate on the revolving line of credit is the prime rate plus 0.375% (4.875% at August 29, 2004).
+The interest rate on the revolving line of credit is the prime rate plus 0.375%.
 The line of credit contains certain restrictive covenants, which, among other things, restrict the ability of Landec Ag to make payments on debt owed by Landec Ag to Landec.
 Landec has pledged substantially all of the assets of Landec Ag to secure the line of credit.
-At August 29, 2004, \$2.5 million was outstanding under Landec Ag's revolving line of credit.
+At February 27, 2005, no amounts were outstanding under Landec Ag's revolving line of credit.
+Landec Ag has been in compliance with all loan covenants since the inception of this loan.

-At August 29, 2004, Landec's total debt, including current maturities and capital lease obligations, was \$9.5 million and the total debt to equity ratio was 16% compared to 15% at May 30, 2004.
-Of this debt, approximately \$5.9 million was comprised of revolving lines of credit and approximately \$3.6 million was comprised of term debt and capital lease obligations, \$2.2 million of which is mortgage debt on Apio's manufacturing facilities.
+At February 27, 2005, Landec's total debt, including current maturities, was \$4.1 million and the total debt to equity ratio was 6% compared to 15% at May 30, 2004.
+Of this debt, approximately \$857,000 was comprised of lines of credit and approximately \$3.2 million was comprised of term debt, \$2.1 million of which is mortgage debt on Apio's manufacturing facilities.
 The amount of debt outstanding on Landec's revolving lines of credit fluctuates over time.
 Borrowings on Landec's lines of credit are expected to vary with seasonal requirements of the Company's businesses.
-In addition, in connection with Landec's acquisition of Apio, Landec has remaining obligations to pay the former owners of Apio \$1.2 million (recorded at 1.1 million on a discounted basis) The \$1.2 million will be paid during the third quarter of fiscal year 2005 and is recorded as current portion of long-term debt.